 After all those years of paying Medicare FICA taxes, you may dream of the day when Uncle Sam picks up the tab for your medical care.
 But that is no dream — it’s a fantasy.

-Alas, you will pay for the federal health insurance program for folks age 65 and older.
+Alas, you will pay for part of the federal health insurance program for folks age 65 and older.
 Medicare Part A (which primarily covers hospital costs) is indeed free for most folks.
 But you will pay a premium for Medicare Part B (outpatient services) and any supplemental plans you opt to buy.

 And don’t think deductibles, copays and coinsurance will be a thing of the past, because they will continue.